brettz9/intl-dom/README.md

   localeMatcher: 'lookup',

   // Determines the organization structure style of the locale files;
-  //   may be "richNested", "rich", "plain", or a function; see
+  //   may be "richNested", "rich", "plain", "plainNested", or a function; see
   //   "Message styles" and `getMessageForKeyByStyle`
   messageStyle: 'richNested',